Learn Fair Isle knitting techniques in 2019

-You’ll have refreshments all day as well as delicious home-baked cake in the afternoon.
+You’ll have refreshments all day, a home-cooked vegetarian two-course lunch (for all dietary needs), as well as delicious home-baked cake in the afternoon.

 How will you learn?

 I’ll demonstrate techniques, both to groups and individuals.
 The first few times that you try a new technique, I’ll talk you through it while you do it.
-When you’re learning a new technique you’ll repeat it several times to make a small practice swatch).
+When you’re learning a new technique you’ll repeat it several times.

-After lunch (you can bring your own pack lunch or buy goodies from the amazing Welbeck farm shop), you’ll start knitting your project or work on a swatch in your choice of colours.
+After lunch you’ll start knitting your project or work on a swatch in your choice of colours.